emoloic/house-rent-prediction/README.md

 	If you want to clearly understand how it works, you need to read the [docker-compose](./docker-compose.yml) file and the [Makefile](./Makefile).

 	NB: For **integration tests**, you need the named your environment variables differently from your production environment variables.
-You can the prefix **test-**.
+You can use the prefix **test-**.
 Don't forget to set your kaggle and Docker Hub credentials as well.

 3. [*Optional*] Configure the development evironment: